 Schedule Drug name (Common Brand Names) Do we need legally to store in the CD cupboard?
 Do we need legally to record in the CD register?
-Morphine (MST Continus, Sevredol, Morphgesic SR, Zomorph, MXL) ✓ ✓ Oramorph 20mg/ml CONCENTRATED oral solution ✓ ✓ Oxycodone (Oxycontin, OxyNorm, Shortec and Longtec) ✓ ✓ Diamorphine ✓ ✓ Schedule 2 Fentanyl (Durogesic, Matrifen) ✓ ✓ Methylphenidate (Equasym, Ritalin, Concerta XL) ✓ ✓ Pethidine ✓ ✓ Methadone (Physeptone) ✓ ✓ Dexamphetamine ( Dexedrine, Amfexa) or Lisdexamfetamine ✓ ✓ Buprenorphine ( Temgesic - tablets, Butrans - Patches) ✓ but recording in CD register is good practice Temazepam ✓ but recording in CD register is good practice Midazolam (Epistatus(not a licensed medicine), Hypnovel) but storage in CD cupboard is good practice but recording in CD register is good practice Schedule 3 Phenobarbitone but storage in CD cupboard but recording in CD register Tramadol (Zydol, Zamadol, Mabron, Tramquel, Maxitram, Tramacet) is good practice but storage in CD cupboard is good practice is good practice but recording in CD register is good practice Pregabalin but storage in CD but recording in CD Gabapentin cupboard is good practice but storage in CD cupboard is good practice register is good practice but recording in CD register is good practice tupboard is good practice register is good practice Schedule 5 Oramorph oral solution 10mg/5ml but storage in CD cupboard is good practice but recording in CD register is good practice
+Morphine (MST Continus, Sevredol, Morphgesic SR, Zomorph, MXL) ✓ ✓ Oramorph 20mg/ml CONCENTRATED oral solution ✓ ✓ Oxycodone (Oxycontin, OxyNorm, Shortec and Longtec) ✓ ✓ Diamorphine ✓ ✓ Schedule 2 Fentanyl (Durogesic, Matrifen) ✓ ✓ Methylphenidate (Equasym, Ritalin, Concerta XL) ✓ ✓ Pethidine ✓ ✓ Methadone (Physeptone) ✓ ✓ Dexamphetamine ( Dexedrine, Amfexa) or Lisdexamfetamine ✓ ✓ Schedule 3 Buprenorphine (Temgesic - tablets, Butrans - Patches) ✓ but recording in CD register is good practice Temazepam ✓ but recording in CD register is good practice Midazolam (Epistatus(not a licensed medicine), Hypnovel) but storage in CD cupboard is good practice but recording in CD register is good practice Phenobarbitone but storage in CD cupboard is good practice but recording in CD register is good practice Tramadol (Zydol, Zamadol, Mabron, Tramquel, Maxitram, Tramacet) but storage in CD cupboard is good practice but recording in CD register is good practice Pregabalin but storage in CD but recording in CD Gabapentin but storage in CD cupboard is good practice register is good practice but recording in CD register is good practice Schedule 5 Oramorph oral solution 10mg/5ml but storage in CD cupboard is good practice but recording in CD register is good practice